datastaxdevs/workshop-spring-stargate/README.md

 ## 10. Using Stargate Rest API

-The gateway [Stargate](stargate.io) allow you to execute the operations through a rest API.
+The gateway [Stargate](stargate.io) allows you to execute the operations through a REST API.
 Let's list the chevrons.

 ✅ **Step 10a: Open swagger**

-In the logs of the application locate the URL `REST API:` which look like `https://<DB_ID>-<DB_REGION>.apps.astra.datastax.com/api/rest/`
+In the logs of the application on stdout locate the URL `REST API:` which look like `https://<DB_ID>-<DB_REGION>.apps.astra.datastax.com/api/rest/`

 In my case it is `https://3c7fc647-c03b-4a0c-aa6b-a00dd677ac53-eu-central-1.apps.astra.datastax.com/api/rest/`.